Nikon 1 J5 vs Sony HX400V

 It is notable that the HX400V has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The J5 does not feature such an accessory-socket.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the J5 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the J5 from Nikon.
+Both the J5 and the HX400V have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon 1 J5 and the Sony HX400V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger sensor produces good images even in poorly lit environments.